armlab-clemson/MotionPlanning/README.md

 # Motion-Planning
-My codes for motion planning algorithms
+Codes for motion planning algorithms - forked from mbasuth/MotionPlanning.
+Further motion planning algoritms to be added here.